vst2m/TrackmaniaItemsSortedV11/README.md

+# Notice

+This is a fork from the original repo by ski-freak so this version stays available in an [Openplanet plugin](https://github.com/vst2m/ItemManager/tree/main).

 # TrackmaniaItemsSorted

 The complete sorted item set of all the important custom items for trackmania mapping, most of which are from item exchange.